sdclibbery/tradr/README.md

  x Default to ema 12/26
  x Use open/close not low/high
  x Buy,sell now don't work through monitor
- * Have a cancel open stop orders bot
  * Testing
-  x Fill in gaps in candles returned from GDAX x Pull 2 consecutive lots of data from a random time in history and join together x Calculate a variety of emas against the data and iterate through the second half of the data x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one
-  * Gather more data and take longer runs
+  x Fill in gaps in candles returned from GDAX x Pull 2 consecutive lots of data from a random time in history and join together x Calculate a variety of emas against the data and iterate through the second half of the data x Gather more data and take longer runs
+  !
+Looks like if we can avoid fees, the bots can make profit..!
   * Allow setting granularity as option to see how longer term bots do
   * Record peak profit achieved by bot and report in status
   * Allow setting test time as option to allow repeatable and varied tests